berkgulmus/AoC2025/README.md

-# Advent of Code 2025 Solutions, using Typescript with 0 type safety
+# Advent of Code 2025 Solutions

+- Typescript with 0 type safety

 To install dependencies:

 ```bash